UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

         man grep | grep --invert-match " "
         ```

-### (optional) Exercise 4.3: Can `grep` detect lines in multiple files?
+??? seealso "Exercise 4.3: Can `grep` detect lines in multiple files?"

     Can `grep` detect lines in multiple files?

     ??? tip "Answer"

         Yes.

         The `--recursive` allows you to let `grep`
         search in multiple files.

         For example, in the commands below,
         the folder `/etc` is searched for files that contain the text 'ubuntu':

         ```bash
         cd /etc
         grep --recursive "ubuntu"
         ```

----

-### (optional) Exercise 4.4: Can `grep` detect which files contain a match?
+??? seealso "Exercise 4.4: Can `grep` detect which files contain a match?"

     Can `grep` detect which files contain a match?

     ??? tip "Answer"

         Yes.

         The `--files-with-matches` allows you to let `grep`
         output which files contained a match.

         For example, in the commands below,
         the folder `/etc` is searched for files that contain the text 'ubuntu',
         showing the files in which a match is found:

         ```bash
         cd /etc
         grep --recursive --files-with-matches "ubuntu"
         ```

----

 <!-- markdownlint-disable MD013 --><!-- Indeed a long title, hence will break 80 characters per line -->

-### (optional) Exercise 4.5: Can `grep` detect which files-with-a-certain-extension contain a match?
+??? seealso "Exercise 4.5: Can `grep` detect which files-with-a-certain-extension contain a match?"

 <!-- markdownlint-enable MD013 -->

     Can `grep` detect which files-with-a-certain-extension contain a match?

     ??? tip "Answer"

         Yes.

         The `--include` allows you to let `grep`
         only include files in its

         For example, in the commands below,
         the folder `/etc` is searched in configuration (`.conf`)
         files that contain the text 'ubuntu'.

         ```bash
         cd /etc
         grep --recursive "ubuntu" --include "*.conf"
         ```

----

 ??? note "For teachers"